-At December 31, 2022 the Plan held an investment of 5.3 million shares of the Company's common stock and 4.7 million share equivalents at December 31, 2021.
-The Plan earned dividend income from the Company's common stock of approximately \$1.8 million for the year ended December 31, 2022.
-For the year ended December 31, 2022, approximately \$1.6 million of the Company's common stock was purchased and approximately \$2.0 million was sold.
+At December 31, 2023 the Plan held an investment of 5.9 million shares of the Company's common stock and 5.3 million share equivalents at December 31, 2022.
+The Plan earned dividend income from the Company's common stock of approximately \$2.2 million for the year ended December 31, 2023.
+For the year ended December 31, 2023, approximately \$0.7 million of the Company's common stock was purchased and approximately \$4.2 million was sold.

-Prior to September 1, 2021, the Plan invested in the Vanguard Institutional Index Fund and various Vanguard Retirement Funds which were sponsored by Vanguard, the Trustee for the Company Funds at that time.
-Also, certain Plan investments were shares of a short term investment fund and a common collective trust S&P 500 Index Fund which are managed by Northern Trust, the Trustee for all investments except for the Company Stock Funds and self-directed brokerage accounts.
-Starting September 1, 2021, the Plan invested in the Fidelity Institutional Index Fund and various Fidelity Retirement Funds which are sponsored by Fidelity, the current Trustee of the Plan.
+The Plan invests in the Fidelity Institutional Index Fund and various Fidelity Retirement Funds which are sponsored by Fidelity, the current Trustee of the Plan.
 Those transactions qualified as party-in-interest transactions and were exempt from the prohibited transaction rules under ERISA.
-No direct fees were paid by the Plan to the Trustees for investment management services related to these investments for the year ended December 31, 2022.
+No direct fees were paid by the Plan to the Trustee for investment management services related to these investments for the year ended December 31, 2023.